A memorial to the Schleitheim Anabaptist families and to Michael Sattler.

 Model

-"The location is as important as the monument itself."
+‘The location is just as important as the monument itself.’

-Between the old schoolhouse and the parsonage, a site was found that meets most of the requirements.
+A site has been identified between the old schoolhouse and the parish house that more than meets the requirements.

 The proposed location of the Schleitheimer Himmelsleiter is marked in red (schematic sketch)